There’s no doubt about it – travelling is hungry business. Luckily, cafes and car trips go hand in hand like, well, coffee and cake.

 Finish off your morning coffee with a quick peruse and purchase at the onsite florist that sends sweet scents across the cafe.

-Note: This cafe’s for the early birds – opening at 4.30am, seven days.
+Note: This one’s for the early birds – opening at 4.30am, seven days.